 The conference aims to provide emerging and early career scientists from HBCUs with opportunities for collaborative mentoring/partnership building, facilitated networking opportunities with mid-to senior-level scholars in gerontology or related disciplines, best practices in conducting research, publishing, advocacy, professional development, and leadership experiences and opportunities in gerontology or related disciplines.

-HBCUs represent approximately 2.3% (101 total) of all institutions of higher learning.
-Established in the late 1800s (majority founded between 1865-1900), HBCUs originally provided education and training options for students of African descent, either free-born or emancipated slaves.
+HBCUs represent approximately 2.3% of all institutions of higher learning (101 total).
+Most HBCUs were established in the late 1800s, with the majority founded between 1865–1900.
+They were originally created to provide education and training opportunities for students of African descent, including free-born individuals and emancipated slaves.

-Eleven HBCUs are amongst the top 15 institutions graduating the most Black students earning degrees in the physical sciences; and of the top 10 academic institutions producing Black PhDs in science and engineering, eight are HBCUs.
+Eleven HBCUs are among the top 15 institutions graduating the most Black students in the physical sciences.
+Of the top 10 institutions producing Black PhDs in science and engineering, eight are HBCUs.

 HBCUs have an important role in preparing emerging scholars and professionals entering the aging field.
 This is recognized with the Gerontological Society of America’s Program of Merit, a voluntary program of evaluation of institutions offering gerontology programs and/or health professions programs whose curricula integrates gerontology/geriatrics content.